Every Sunday

-Every Sunday (sometimes incorrectly listed as Every Sunday Afternoon or Opera vs. Jazz) is a 1936 American musical short film about two adolescent girls and their efforts to save a public concert series, which was being threatened by poor attendance.
+Every Sunday (sometimes incorrectly listed as Every Sunday Afternoon or Opera vs. Jazz) is a 1936 American musical short film about two adolescent girls and their efforts to save a public concert series threatened by poor attendance.

 Directed by Felix E. Feist, the film served as a screen test for, and is the first significant screen appearance of, two adolescent actresses who soon became stars, Judy Garland and Deanna Durbin.
 Although only lightly reviewed at the time of its release, the film has garnered a generally positive reputation among Garland biographers.

 Plot

 Small town friends Edna (Deanna Durbin) and Judy (Judy Garland) are upset.
 Edna's grandfather and his orchestra, who play free Sunday concerts at a local park, have been fired by the town council because the concerts are poorly attended.
 The girls hit upon the idea of singing at the concerts and set about promoting the next concert.
 The following Sunday Edna and Judy join Granddad on the bandstand.
 Edna's operatic style and Judy's swing bring crowds running from all over the park.
 The event is a huge success and Granddad's concerts are saved.